-We are excited to announce that we are putting on an all-day event: a programme of workshops, discussion, speakers, film, performance, music and visuals exploring the idea of identity.
+We are excited to announce that we are putting on an all-day event: a programme of workshops, discussion, speakers, film, performance, music and visuals exploring identity.

 This programme intends to figure out how we formed the distance amongst us in order to be able to mend those relationships, listen to each other and understand our individual experiences.

-In our society the voices of women and oppressed genders are often ignored: although the event is open to everyone, the programme will be taken up entirely by women (trans, intersex and cis) and non-binary people.
+In our society the voices of women and oppressed genders are often ignored: although the event is open to everyone, the programme will be taken up entirely by women (trans and cis) and non-binary people.